-Delegated Action and Scope of Delegation Responsible Officer Delegated Officer(s) Delegation of budgets and approval to spend within delegated limits Chief Executive Director of Finance, Logistics and Strategy Devise and maintain systems of budgetary control Director of Finance, Logistics and Strategy Deputy Director of Finance Demonstrate best value for all services Chief Executive Director of Finance Develop and monitor efficiency programmes Director of Finance, Logistics and Strategy Deputy Director of Finance Procedures for the procurement, ordering and receipt of goods Director of Finance, Logistics and Strategy Head of Procurement Control of Stocks Director of Finance, Logistics and Strategy Head of Procurement Develop and implement financial policies ensuring detailed financial procedures and systems are prepared and documented Director of Finance, Logistics and Strategy Deputy Director of Finance Operation of detailed financial matters including bank accounts and banking procedures Director of Finance, Logistics and Strategy Deputy Director of Finance Insurance Arrangements Director of Finance, Logistics and Strategy Deputy Director of Finance Liaison with Internal Audit service Director of Finance.
+Delegated Action and Scope of Delegation Responsible Officer Delegated Officer(s) Director of Finance Logistics Delegation of budgets and approval to spend within delegated limits Chief Executive Director of Finance, Logistics and Strategy Devise and maintain systems of budgetary control Director of Finance, Logistics and Strategy Deputy Director of Finance Demonstrate best value for all services Chief Executive Director of Finance Develop and monitor efficiency programmes Director of Finance, Logistics and Strategy Deputy Director of Finance Procedures for the procurement, ordering and receipt of goods Director of Finance, Logistics and Strategy Head of Procurement Control of Stocks Director of Finance, Logistics and Strategy Head of Procurement Develop and implement financial policies ensuring detailed financial procedures and systems are prepared and documented Director of Finance, Logistics and Strategy Deputy Director of Finance Operation of detailed financial matters including bank accounts and banking procedures Director of Finance, Logistics and Strategy Deputy Director of Finance Insurance Arrangements Director of Finance, Logistics and Strategy Deputy Director of Finance Liaison with Internal Audit service Director of Finance.
 Logistic and Strategy Deputy Director of Finance Review, appraise and report in accordance with NHS Internal Audit Manual and best practice Chief Internal Auditor Deputy Director of Finance IT Systems Development Director of Finance, Logistics and Strategy General Manager-ICT IT Systems controls and Security Director of Finance, Logistics and Strategy General Manager - ICT Management of land and buildings Director of Finance, Logistics and Strategy Head of Estates Preparation of Operational Plan and Performance Assessment Framework Chief Executive Director of Finance, Logistics and Strategy Annual Report and Accounts Director of Finance, Logistics and Strategy Deputy Director of Finance Investigate and suspected cases of fraud or other irregularity Director of Finance, Logistics and Strategy Fraud Liaison Officer

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 70 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Head of Finance Document: Standing Financial Instructions Page: Page 84 of 85 Review arrangements: Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.

-Delegated Action and Scope of Delegation Responsible Officer Delegated Officer(s) Standards of business conduct for staff Chief Executive Director of Workforce Develop and implement HR policies ensuring detailed HR procedures and systems are prepared and documented Director of Workforce Deputy Director of Workforce Health and Safety Policy Chief Executive Director of Workforce Health and Safety Management Director of Workforce Head of Health and Safety Caldicott Guardian Medical Director Information Governance including freedom of information Chief Executive Director of Care Quality and Professional Development Chief Operating Officer (from 1 April 2022) Complaints Chief Executive Director of Care Quality and Professional Development Educational Quality Assurance Chief Executive Director of Care Quality and Professional Development
+Delegated Action and Scope of Delegation Responsible Officer Delegated Officer(s) Standards of business conduct for staff Chief Executive Director of Workforce Develop and implement HR policies ensuring detailed HR procedures and systems are prepared and documented Director of Workforce Deputy Director of Workforce Health and Safety Policy Chief Executive Director of Workforce Health and Safety Management Director of Workforce Head of Health and Safety Caldicott Guardian Medical Director Information Governance including freedom of information Chief Executive Director of Care Quality and Professional Development Complaints Chief Executive Director of Care Quality and Professional Development Educational Quality Assurance Chief Executive Director of Care Quality and Professional Development

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 71 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 85 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.